ShaneQful/npdf2john_ruby/README.md

 * http://www.opensource.org/licenses/MIT

-* If you want to add npdf2john.rb ro john itself please feel free to disregard the license.
+* If you want to add npdf2john.rb to john itself please feel free to disregard the license.